khaloui-Salaheddine/ripple-effect/README.md

 ## 🦉 Main information

-Button Ripple Effect created with Html, Css and Vanilla JavaScript.
+Button Ripple Effect created with Html, Css and  JavaScript.

 The project goal: